 An applicant is required to provide the following specified documents to demonstrate job creation:

-- Documentation to prove the employee was a settled worker; for example, the biometric page of a British passport showing the employee’s photograph and personal details.
+- Documentation to prove the employee was a settled worker.
+Such as the biometric page of a British passport for employee’s photograph and personal details.

 - For directors of a company – a printout from Companies House of the company’s filing history page and of a Current Appointment Report to show that the applicant is/was a director of each business for the period.